jmontleon/pixelbook-fedora/README.md

 1. Set up a keyboard shortcut up to run `/usr/bin/pixelbook-keyboard-backlight` when you press `ctrl+space`.

 ## Touchpad
 I like Tapping to click and no tapping to drag.
 While this can be enabled in the Xfce touchpad settings I was unable to disable tapping to drag.
 To disable it I created an xorg.conf file as root and rebooted.
+With Gnome you can do both from the control center, I believe.

 1. If you want the same tweak run `sudo dnf -y install pixelbook-touchpad-tweak`